top of page

 The Cultural Identity Project

-This project is aimed at understanding how systems shape Alaska Native university students' cultural identities and impact their behavioral health.
-Research from 2017-2019 led to the development of an Elder-led program via ePortfolio technology designed to support Alaska Native students’ cultural identity development and emotional/behavioral health.
-The program was pilot tested through a step-wedge RCT in collaboration with Native Student Services at UAA in AY20-21 and was developed into a course and adapted to new settings.
+This project examines how systems shape Alaska Native young people's cultural identities and impacts their emotional/behavioral health and well-being.
+A series of research projects led to the development of an Elder-led cultural identity development program that incorporates ePortfolio technology to promote emotional/behavioral health and academic achievement and persistence.
+The program was pilot tested through a step-wedge RCT in collaboration with Native Student Services at UAA, further developed into a course, and adapted to new settings.
 This project was funded by the National Institute of Health (NIH) under Award Number U54GM115371.
-Learn more about the project and how you can access the curriculum by clicking here
+Learn more about the community partners now implementing the project, how it continues to transform, and how you can access the curriculum and get involved by clicking here

 Language Justice logo.png